 - Official Version

-- I was interviewed about this paper on Crash Course Apologetics (video link) and on the Classical Theism Podcast (podcast link).
+- I was interviewed about this paper (here) and (here).

 (1) Wagering Against Divine Hiddenness.
 (2016).
 The European Journal for Philosophy of Religion.
 8(4): 85–105.